AnjaneyaTripathi/c-compiler/README.md

 ## What is LEX?

 LEX is a tool used to generate a lexical analyzer.
-Technically, LEX translates a set of regular expression specifications into a C implementation of a corresponding finite state machine (lex.yy.c).
-This C program, when compiled, yields an executable lexical analyzer.
+The input is a set of regular expressions in addition to actions.
+The output is a table driven scanner called lex.yy.c.

 ## What is YACC?

 YACC (Yet Another Compiler Compiler) is a tool used to generate a parser.
-YACC translates a given Context Free Grammar (CFG) specifications into a C implementation (y.tab.c) of a corresponding push down automaton (i.e., a finite state machine with a stack).
+It parses the input file and does semantic analysis on the stream of tokens produced by the LEX file.
+YACC translates a given Context Free Grammar (CFG) specifications into a C implementation y.tab.c.
 This C program when compiled, yields an executable parser.

 ## Features of the Compiler